 Southern food was the theme of Chef’s Table.
 This invitation-only showcase allows the soon-to-be graduates a chance to invite family and friends to share in the celebration.
 Students developed a theme-based menu, and this year’s fare consisted of bite-sized flavorful dishes such as Bourbon barbecue chicken skewers and bacon-wrapped scallops.
 Pam Moss, Culinary Apprenticeship program manager, said Chef’s Table allows students to showcase their own individual “flavor” and styles of cooking.

 Because of their hard work, some of our students have received job offers from Canoe and Park 75 – two of the apprenticeship sites.
-Moss said, “The key to success is professionalism – and these students have it.”
+Pam said, “The key to success is professionalism – and these students have it.”

 Future chef Paige Pritchard wowed us with her Chocolate Ganache with Expresso topped with Peanut Butter Whipped Cream and Toasted Coconut.
 Here’s the recipe: